Skill Demand Index

 Which roles need Agile most:

-Software Engineering positions drive 40% of demand.
-Product Management and Data Science / ML also frequently list Agile as a requirement.
-Skills commonly paired with Agile include Product Management and PRDs.
+Software Engineering positions drive 24% of demand.
+Data Analysis and Product Management also frequently list Agile as a requirement.
+Skills commonly paired with Agile include Project Management and Bachelor's Degree.

 Depth Level Distribution